Ivy-Chen1999/web_programming_project/README.md

 ## Users:
 Traniee and Coach.
-Each user can register as either a trainee or a coach, users can log in, log out, and create new accounts.
+Each user can register as either a trainee or a coach. \
+Users can log in, log out, and create new accounts.

 ## Key Features:
 ● Traniee can view the list of fitness activities and its detailed information.(course description and time)\